ActronX/fusionForecast/README.md

 It includes advanced protection features:
 * **Hysteresis:** Prevents rapid toggling ("flip-flopping") by requiring a specific charge level recovery.
+* **Dynamic Reserve:** Maintains a high safety buffer when battery is low, but reduces it when battery is full to maximize capacity usage.
 * **Safety Guard:** Prevents operation if forecast data is incomplete or outdated.
 * **Real-Time Forecast Correction:** Dynamically adjusts the forecast curve ("Damping Factor") based on the actual solar performance since sunrise.
 If the day is cloudier/sunnier than predicted, the future forecast is scaled accordingly.
 * **Battery Protection:** Hard cutoff when SoC is critically low.